If

 But we chose to keep our outlook positive.
 We emphasized the new places

 we saw, the new things we did, the new people we met.
-We usually had to work on Sundays,
+We usually had to work on Sunday, so

 strongly.
 We learned that, in the hardest circumstances, God wants us to rejoice, not just